Configuring a reverse proxy

 The port 9000 is used for management, which includes endpoints for health checks and metrics as described in the Configuring the Management Interface guide.

-You only need to proxy port 8443 (or 8080) even when you use different host names for frontend/backend and administration as described at {links_server_configure-production_name}.
-You should not proxy port 9000 as health checks and metrics use those ports directly, and you do not want to expose this information to external callers.
+You only need to proxy port 8443 (or 8080) even when you use different hostnames for frontend/backend and administration as described in Configuring Keycloak for production.
+You should not proxy port 9000 because health checks and metrics use that port directly, and you do not want to expose this information to external callers.

 Configure the reverse proxy headers

-Keycloak will parse the reverse proxy headers based on the proxy-headers option which accepts several values:
+Keycloak parses the reverse proxy headers based on the proxy-headers option, which accepts several values:

-• xforwarded enables parsing of non-standard X-Forwarded-* headers, such as X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host, and X-Forwarded-Port.
+• xforwarded enables parsing of non-standard X-Forwarded-* headers, such as X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host, X-Forwarded-Port, and X-Forwarded-Prefix.

 For example: